aleshaleksey/fansys23/10-conditions-types.md

 ### Mundane, magical and spiritual weapons

 Weapons can be mundane, magical or spiritual.

 - A mundane weapon deals "physical"[Nat] damage, attacking SP and then HP.
-- A magical weapon deals "physical"[Nat] damage, attacking SP and then HP, but overcomes resistance, but not immunity to physical damage.
+- A magical weapon deals "physical"[Nat] damage, attacking SP and then HP.
+It might, on occasion, overcome resistance, but not immunity to physical damage.
 These weapons are useful for fighting monsters and dragons and should be rare and expensive in any sane setting.
 - A spiritual weapon may (or may not) appear ordinary, but deals "divine"[Sup] damage.
 As an exception to normal "divine" damage rules, these weapons attack MP and then HP.
 Spiritual weapons should be exceptionally rare.

 ___
 ## Damage types

 All damage is deduced from current HP.
-HP are protected from Nat damage by SP and by MP against Sup damage.
-An entity's MP/SP can absorb a certain amount of damage and deducing from current MP/SP total, with any excess damage counting against HP.
+HP are protected from Nat damage by SP, and from Sup damage by MP.
+An entity's MP/SP can absorb a certain amount of damage, which is then deduced from current MP/SP total.
+Excess damage over that limit is deduced from current HP (see ["Resource pools"](02-base-rules.md#resource-pools) for more details on these limits).
 When an entity reaches 0 HP it is "dying".
 Some damage types ignore MP/SP.
 They are particularly dangerous.

 All damage types have associated conditions.
 If an entity takes HP damage, it risks acquiring such a condition (see above "HP damage and conditions").